fortrabbit/help/docs/scaling-pro.md

 ## Advanced specifications

-Our [specs page](http://www.fortrabbit.com/specs) provides you with fine-grained informations about plans and limits.
+Our [specs page](http://www.fortrabbit.com/specs) provides you with fine-grained information about plans and limits.

 ## General scaling tips